Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Stabilization around unstable equilibria

 where the left hand side is equivalent to the $\mathcal{H}^1(\Omega)$ norm, and where the constant $C$ is independent on the choice of $f$ and $t_0$.
-Moreover, if we replace $e^{i\alpha t_0}$ by $\frac{e^{i\alpha t_0}}{\omega}$, then the same estimate holds. \end{lemma} Indeed, armed with Lemma \ref{lem-key-es} we can easily prove Proposition \ref{prop-key-es}. \begin{proof}[Proof of Proposition \ref{prop-key-es}] Suppose that $U$ is the solution, then we decompose $U$ by
+Moreover, if in the elliptic equation we replace the function $e^{i\alpha t_0}$ by $\frac{e^{i\alpha t_0}}{\omega}$, then the same estimate still holds. \end{lemma} \begin{proof}[Proof of Proposition \ref{prop-key-es}] Suppose that $U$ is the unique solution of the equation (recall that $\omega= \alpha+ i\beta$ is not a pole, thus the solution is unique).
+We decompose $U$ by

 with $U_{t_0}$ the solution of

 Thanks to Lemma \ref{lem-key-es} we know that

 thus